Shopify

 2. Navigate to **Settings** → **Apps and Sales Channels** → **Develop Apps**.

-3. Enable **Custom App Development** by selecting *"Allow custom app development."*
+3. Enable **Custom App Development**.

 * `read_shipping`